Pallet wood You Cut Tree Farm Christmas sign

 A story helps theme the mantel so it makes sense.

-This little reclaimed wood You Cut Tree Farm sign is a very quick and simple project to make, and gives you a nice dose of rustic festive charm if you need a little something more hung up.
+This pallet wood You Cut Tree Farm Christmas sign shaped like a Christmas tree is a very quick and simple project to make, and gives you a nice dose of rustic festive charm!
+Along with real deal branches branches of course!

 This post contains some Amazon Affiliate links so you can find cool products I used and like.